frugalware/frugalware.gitlab.io/content/package/mlir.md

 * /usr/lib/libMLIRCAPIMath.a
 * /usr/lib/libMLIRCAPIMemRef.a
 * /usr/lib/libMLIRCAPIMLProgram.a
+* /usr/lib/libMLIRCAPINVGPU.a
+* /usr/lib/libMLIRCAPINVVM.a
+* /usr/lib/libMLIRCAPIOpenMP.a
 * /usr/lib/libMLIRCAPIPDL.a
 * /usr/lib/libMLIRCAPIQuant.a
 * /usr/lib/libMLIRCAPIRegisterEverything.a
+* /usr/lib/libMLIRCAPIROCDL.a
 * /usr/lib/libMLIRCAPISCF.a
 * /usr/lib/libMLIRCAPIShape.a
 * /usr/lib/libMLIRCAPISparseTensor.a
+* /usr/lib/libMLIRCAPISPIRV.a
+* /usr/lib/libMLIRCAPITarget.a
 * /usr/lib/libMLIRCAPITensor.a
 * /usr/lib/libMLIRCAPITransformDialect.a
 * /usr/lib/libMLIRCAPITransforms.a